OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 As many workflows will tend to use the same grids over and over, a local on-disk caching of remote grids will be added.
 The cache will be a single SQLite3 database, in a user-writable directory shared by all applications using PROJ.

-Its total size will be configurable, with a default maximum size of 100 MB in proj.ini
+Its total size will be configurable, with a default maximum size of 100 MB in proj.ini.
+The cache will also keep the timestamp of the last time it checked various global properties of the file (its size, Last-Modified and ETag headers).
+A time-to-live parameter, with a default of 1 day in proj.ini, will be used to determine whether the CDN should be hit to verify if the information in the cache is still up-to-date.

 .. code-block:: c

     /** Override, for the considered context, the path and file of the local
-    * cache of grids.
+    * cache of grid chunks.
     *
     * @param ctx PROJ context, or NULL
-    * @param fullname Full name to the cache.
-If set to NULL, caching will be
+    * @param fullname Full name to the cache (encoded in UTF-8).
+If set to NULL,
-    *                 disabled.
+    *                 caching will be disabled.
     * @return TRUE in case of success.
     */
-    int proj_context_set_grid_cache_filename(PJ_CONTEXT* ctx,
-                                             const char* fullname);
+    int proj_grid_cache_set_filename(PJ_CONTEXT* ctx, const char* fullname);

     /** Override, for the considered context, the maximum size of the local
-    * cache of grids.
+    * cache of grid chunks.
     *
     * @param ctx PROJ context, or NULL
     * @param max_size_MB Maximum size, in mega-bytes (1024*1024 bytes)
     * @return TRUE in case of success.
     */
-    int proj_context_set_grid_cache_max_size(PJ_CONTEXT* ctx, int max_size_MB);
+    int proj_grid_cache_set_max_size(PJ_CONTEXT* ctx, int max_size_MB);

+    /** Override, for the considered context, the time-to-live delay for
+    * re-checking if the cached properties of files are still up-to-date.
+    *
+    * @param ctx PROJ context, or NULL
+    * @param ttl_seconds Delay in seconds.
+Use negative value for no expiration.
+    * @return TRUE in case of success.
+    */
+    int proj_grid_cache_set_ttl(PJ_CONTEXT* ctx, int ttl_seconds);

+    /** Clear the local cache of grid chunks.
+     *
+     * @param ctx PROJ context, or NULL.
+     */
+    void proj_grid_cache_clear(PJ_CONTEXT* ctx);

 The planned database structure is:

 .. code-block:: sql

+    -- General properties on a file
+    CREATE TABLE properties(
+     url          TEXT PRIMARY KEY NOT NULL,
+     lastChecked  TIMESTAMP NOT NULL,
+     fileSize     INTEGER NOT NULL,
+     lastModified TEXT,
+     etag         TEXT
+    );

+    -- Store chunks of data.
+To avoid any potential fragmentation of the -- cache, the data BLOB is always set to the maximum chunk size of 16 KB -- (right padded with 0-byte)
+    -- The actual size is stored in chunks.data_size CREATE TABLE chunk_data(
+     id        INTEGER PRIMARY KEY AUTOINCREMENT CHECK (id > 0), data      BLOB NOT NULL
+    );

+    -- Record chunks of data by (url, offset)
     CREATE TABLE chunks(
-        id        INTEGER PRIMARY KEY AUTOINCREMENT,
-        filename  TEXT NOT NULL,
+     id        INTEGER PRIMARY KEY AUTOINCREMENT CHECK (id > 0), url       TEXT NOT NULL,
      offset    INTEGER NOT NULL,
-        data      BLOB NOT NULL
+     data_id   INTEGER NOT NULL,
+     data_size INTEGER NOT NULL,
+     CONSTRAINT fk_chunks_url FOREIGN KEY (url) REFERENCES properties(url), CONSTRAINT fk_chunks_data FOREIGN KEY (data_id) REFERENCES chunk_data(id)
     );

-    CREATE INDEX idx_chunks ON chunks USING (filename, offset);
+    CREATE INDEX idx_chunks ON chunks(url, offset);

+    -- Doubly linked list of chunks.
+The next link is to go to the least-recently -- used entries.
-    CREATE TABLE recently_used(
+    CREATE TABLE linked_chunks(
-        age        INTEGER UNIQUE, -- 0 is last accessed chunk_id   INTEGER UNIQUE NOT NULL,
+     id        INTEGER PRIMARY KEY AUTOINCREMENT CHECK (id > 0), chunk_id  INTEGER NOT NULL,
+     prev      INTEGER,
+     next      INTEGER,
-        CONSTRAINT fk_recently_used_to_chunk FOREIGN KEY (chunk_id) REFERENCES chunks(id)
+     CONSTRAINT fk_links_chunkid FOREIGN KEY (chunk_id) REFERENCES chunks(id),
-    );
+     CONSTRAINT fk_links_prev FOREIGN KEY (prev) REFERENCES linked_chunks(id), CONSTRAINT fk_links_next FOREIGN KEY (next) REFERENCES linked_chunks(id) );
+    CREATE INDEX idx_linked_chunks_chunk_id ON linked_chunks(chunk_id);

+    -- Head and tail pointers of the linked_chunks.
+The head pointer is for -- the most-recently used chunk.
+    -- There should be just one row in this table.
+    CREATE TABLE linked_chunks_head_tail(
+      head       INTEGER,
+      tail       INTEGER,
+      CONSTRAINT lht_head FOREIGN KEY (head) REFERENCES linked_chunks(id), CONSTRAINT lht_tail FOREIGN KEY (tail) REFERENCES linked_chunks(id) );
+    INSERT INTO linked_chunks_head_tail VALUES (NULL, NULL);

 The chunks table will store 16 KB chunks (or less for terminating chunks).
-The recently_used table will act as a least recently used list of chunk ids.
+The linked_chunks and linked_chunks_head_tail table swill act as a doubly linked list of chunks, with the least recently used ones at the end of the list, which will be evicted when the cache saturates.

 The directory used to locate this database will be ${XDG_DATA_HOME}/proj (per https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)